braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 If you need to delete or suppress users, note that [Segment's user delete feature](https://segment.com/docs/privacy/user-deletion-and-suppression/#which-destinations-can-i-send-deletion-requests-to) **is** mapped to the Braze [users/delete endpoint]({{site.baseurl}}/api/endpoints/user_data/#user-delete-endpoint).
 Note that verification of these deletions could take up to 30 days.

-You must ensure that you select a common user identifier between Braze and Segment (as in the user ID or external ID).
+You must ensure that you select a common user identifier between Braze and Segment (as in `external_id`).
 Once you've initiated a deletion request with Segment, you can view the status within the deletion requests tab in your Segment dashboard.

 ## Segment replays

-Segment provides a service to clients to "Replay" all historical data to a new technology partner.
+Segment provides a service to clients to "replay" all historical data to a new technology partner.
 New Braze customers who want to import all relevant historical data can do so through Segment.
 Talk to your Segment rep if this is something you are interested in.

 Segment will connect to our [/users/track endpoint]({{site.baseurl}}/api/endpoints/user_data/#user-track-endpoint) to import user data into Braze on your behalf.
 {% alert important %}